 |Espresso||1 fl. oz.
 (1 shot)||60 – 80 mg||60 – 80 mg|

 |Highly-caffeinated coffee (e.g. Death Wish Coffee, Biohazard Coffee, etc.)||12 fl. oz.||702 – 928 mg||58.5 – 77.33 mg|

 Sources: US Food and Drug Administration, Caffeine Informer, National Coffee Association

 Type of Bean

-The best place to start our search is at the source.
+Now that you know how much caffeine is in coffee, you’re probably wondering where the substance comes from.
+There are various sources of caffeine, but the most well-known are coffee beans.
 There are two main species of coffee plant that find their way to your cup: Arabica and Robusta.

 Robusta is easy to find as it is almost always the bean of choice for cheaper, supermarket-ready brands.
 Though most craft roasters use Arabica beans, you can find high quality Robusta roasts with a little digging.